TATTOO PORTFOLIO

 Color Unit | Visual Art Foundations I (9-12)

 Every day is a struggle with learners and their phone usage.
 The most common excuse is “I was changing the song!”
 Teenagers love to listen to music, ranging from all genres from country to hyperpop, and are often drawn to their eye-catching covers.
+This project aims to combine teens’ interest in music with foundational 2D art skills.

 STUDENT WORK